landing-ai/landingai-python/docs/user_guide/5_data_management.md

 ### Upload medias to LandingLens

-You can use the `landingai.data_management.Media` API to upload medias to a specific project or list what medias are available in that project on LandingLens.
+You can use the `landingai.data_management.media.Media` API to upload medias to a specific project or list what medias are available in that project on LandingLens.

 In addition to upload medias, the upload API supports a few nice features:
 1. Assign a split ('train'/'dev'/'test'/'') to the media(s). '' represents Unassigned and is the default.